sqmk/pecl-jsmin/README.md

 ## Requirements

 This extension currently works with PHP 5.3.10+.
-Support for older verisons of PHP is not provided.
+Support for older versions of PHP is not provided.

 ## Installation